Proskahn/Sparse_neural_network_with_Bregman/README.md

 # Bregman semantic segmentation
 ## Overview
 This project focuses on semantic segmentation with new optimizer--Bregman method.
+We achieved same-level accuracy with only 30% non-zero parameters within one-shot training.

 ## Model